MSRConnections/Azure-training-course/Content/HPC/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

      _Starting the deployment_

 1. The provisioning and loading of the SLURM cluster can take 10 minutes or more.
 You can monitor the status of the deployment by looking at the resource group.
 If you pinned the resource group you created in [Exercise 1](#Exercise1), you can double-click it to open it in a blade and see what's happening.
-If you did not pin the resource group, on the left-hand side of the portal, select **Browse All** followed by **Resource groups** and double-click the resource group.
+If you did not pin the resource group, on the left-hand side of the portal, select **Resource group** followed by resource group name you created in in [Exercise 1](#Exercise1).
 Either way, you will see a blade like the one shown below.

     ![Checking the deployment](Images/template-status-in-resource.png)